szomoru/MP1-Bodyweight/README.md

     - GitHub is used to store the projects code after being pushed from Git.
 1. [Adobe XD:](https://www.adobe.com/se/products/xd.html)
     - Adobe XD free version was used to create [wireframes](./assets/wireframes/) during the design process.
+1. [Beautify:]
+    - To beautify my codes i have used the Bootstrap inbuilt beautify feature and Format Document feature.

 ## Testing